Aims

 It is a student-led experiential activity designed to foster entrepreneurial spirit.
 Students take charge of raising capital, selecting products, placing online orders, contacting suppliers, pricing, packaging, promoting, and managing finances.
 This initiative allows them to apply economic and BAFS concepts while developing skills in creativity, communication, and collaboration.
 Additionally, it broadens their global perspective by addressing issues like income inequality and child labour in developing countries.

-Our students actively participate in different business and project competitions, such as JA International Trade Challenge, HKCC Business Excellence Contest and Smart Consumption Academy Project Competition.
+Our students actively participate in different business and project competitions, such as JA International Trade Challenge and Smart Consumption Academy Project Competition.
 Through conducting research, drafting professional strategic plans and presenting their ideas, our students can enrich their experience and broaden their horizons.

 Professor Byron Tsang explored intriguing economic concepts and theories about comparative advantage in the engaging session.
 He also discussed his reading habits and introduced his latest books to the students.
 The students found the experience both enlightening and rewarding.